Cory Booker: Affiliations and honors

 In May 2009, Booker received an honorary doctor of humane letters degree from the Newark-based New Jersey Institute of Technology for "his outstanding career in public service as the Mayor of Newark."
 In May 2009, he received an honorary doctorate from Brandeis University and was a commencement speaker that year.
 Booker received another honorary Doctor of Humane Letters degree in December 2010 from Yeshiva University for "his bold vision for Newark and setting a national standard for urban transformation."
 In June 2011, Booker received an honorary doctor of laws degree for the urban transformation of Newark and served as that year's commencement speaker at Williams College.
 In May 2012, Booker received an honorary doctor of laws degree from Bard College and gave the commencement speech.
 In 2010, he delivered the commencement addresses at Pitzer College on May 15; at Columbia University's Teachers College on May 17; and at Suffolk University Law School on May 23.
 Booker gave the commencement address to New York Law School graduates on May 13, 2011, at Avery Fisher Hall (now David Geffen Hall) at Lincoln Center.
 He gave the commencement address at the University of Rhode Island in May 2011; he also received an honorary Doctor of Humane Letters degree.
 He delivered a commencement address to Stanford University graduates on June 17, 2012, at Stanford Stadium.
 He also received an honorary degree at Fairleigh Dickinson's 69th commencement ceremony in May 2012.

 In May 2013, Booker gave the commencement address at Washington University in St. Louis and received an honorary doctorate of law.

 On May 16, 2014, Booker gave the commencement speech at Ramapo College of New Jersey at the IZOD Center.

 During the 2016 presidential election, when Clinton had an illness described as pneumonia, Donna Brazile, the then-DNC interim chair considered that her ideal replacement ticket would consist of Biden and Booker.
 But the possibility of a divisive reaction and the possibility of "allowing Trump to capture votes in confusion" caused her to "not entertain any more thoughts of replacing Hillary."

 Films

 Filmmaker Marshall Curry chronicled Booker's 2002 mayoral campaign in the documentary Street Fight.
 The film was nominated in 2005 for the Academy Award for Best Documentary Feature.

 Since 2009, Booker has starred in the documentary series Brick City.
 The series focuses on Booker's efforts to improve Newark by reducing crime and bring about economic renewal.
 Brick City won a Peabody Award in 2009 and was nominated for a Primetime Emmy in 2010.

 Booker contributed to the 2011 documentary Miss Representation and commented on the representations of women in politics in mass media.

 Booker appeared in a scene in the 2015 Parks and Recreation episode "Ms. Ludgate-Dwyer Goes to Washington" alongside Orrin Hatch.

 Booker appeared in the 2024 Netflix documentary You Are What You Eat: A Twin Experiment.
+Also in 2024, he provided voiceover for Mercy for Animals' Voices of Hope - Words of Wisdom by Dr. Jane Goodall.